apache/aurora/docs/deploying-aurora-scheduler.md

 docker container those resources will not exist.

 A scheduler flag, `-global_container_mounts` allows mounting paths from the host (i.e., the slave) into all containers on that host.
-The format is a comma seperated list of host_path:container_path[:mode] tuples.
+The format is a comma separated list of host_path:container_path[:mode] tuples.
 For example `-global_container_mounts=/opt/secret_keys_dir:/mnt/secret_keys_dir:ro` mounts `/opt/secret_keys_dir` from the slaves into all launched containers.
 Valid modes are `ro` and `rw`.

 In order to correctly execute processes inside a job, the docker container must have python 2.7 installed.

+### Process Log Rotation
+By default, Thermos will not rotate the stdout/stderr logs from child processes and they will grow without bound.
+An individual user may change this behavior via configuration on the Process object, but it may also be desirable to change the default configuration for the entire cluster.
+In order to enable rotation by default, the following flags can be applied to Thermos (through the -thermos_executor_flags argument to the Aurora scheduler):

+    --runner-logger-mode=rotate
+    --runner-rotate-log-size-mb=100
+    --runner-rotate-log-backups=10

+In the above example, each instance of the Thermos runner will rotate stderr/stdout logs once they reach 100 MiB in size and keep a maximum of 10 backups.
+If a user has provided a custom setting for their process, it will override these default settings.

 ## Running Aurora
 Configure a supervisor like [Monit](http://mmonit.com/monit/) or